Quick Answer: SRE Observability Roadmap

 Alert fatigue is usually a design problem.
 Alerts fire because a metric changed, not because a user-facing reliability target is in danger.
 Teams then learn to ignore the alert stream, which makes real incidents harder to detect.

-A useful alert has a clear symptom, owner, urgency, runbook, escalation path, and recovery expectation.
+A useful page has a clear symptom, owner, urgency, runbook, escalation path, and recovery expectation.
 It should tell the on-call engineer what user impact might exist and what first action to take.
 Low-value alerts should become dashboards, weekly review items, or backlog signals instead of waking someone up.

 | Alert Type | Keep As Page? | Better Treatment |